cuinjune/simple-pdf-annotator/README.md

 This repo is the week7 assignment of the "Hand Held: Creative Tools for Phones" course at ITP.
 The assignment was to build an application designed for drawing a specific thing on some sort of background texture / image.
-I decided to create a simple PDF annotator application that allows the user to upload, edit, and download a PDF document.
+I decided to create a simple PDF annotation application that allows the user to upload, edit, and download a PDF document.

 Here's the [Live Demo on Glitch](https://cuinjune-simple-pdf-annotator.glitch.me/).